dmbarbour/wikilon/docs/AwelonLang.md

 ## Editable Views

 Awelon language has an acceptably aesthetic plain text syntax.
-However, like Forth, Awelon does not scale nicely beyond perhaps twelve tokens per definition because humans too easily lose track of context.
-This could be mitigated by better type feedback or live examples.
-But Awelon is designed for another simple technique to support more conventional programming styles, DSLs, and program scale.
-Awelon shifts the burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).
+But, like Forth, Awelon does not scale nicely beyond twelve tokens per definition because humans easily lose track of context.
+This could be mitigated by live feedback on types and examples.
+But Awelon is designed to use another simple technique to support more conventional programming styles, DSLs, and program scale: Awelon shifts the rich syntax burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).

-I put some emphasis on *plain text* editable views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through a conventional filesystem.
-However, graphical views could potentially include checkboxes, sliders, drop-down lists, graphs and canvases, and may offer an interesting foundation for graphical user interfaces within Awelon's application model.

-Numbers are a useful example for editable views.
+My initial emphasis is textual views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through a conventional filesystem.
+Numbers are a useful example for textual editable views.
 A viable sketch:

         #42         == (AWELON 42)
         42          == [#42 #0 integer]